Carlos de Beistegui

-Carlos de Beistegui e Yturbe (31 January 1895 – 17 January 1970), also known as Charlie de Beistegui, was an eccentric French-born Mexican multi-millionaire art collector and interior decorator who was one of the most flamboyant characters of mid-20th-century European life.
+Carlos de Beistegui e Yturbe (31 January 1895 – 17 January 1970), also known as Charlie de Beistegui, was an eccentric French-born Mexican multi-millionaire art collector, socialite and interior decorator who was one of the most flamboyant characters of mid-20th-century European life.

 His ball at the Palazzo Labia in Venice in 1951 is still described as "the party of the century".
 Beistegui was often referred to as "The Count of Monte Cristo".

 He is not to be confused with his namesake uncle (1863–1953), whose collection of notable 18th- and 19th-century paintings was donated to the Louvre.

 Early life

 Family

 Beistegui's origins are Spanish through his Mexican parents.
-He was born the heir to a huge Mexican fortune, to parents of Basque origin, and a mother (Dolores de Yturbe), both of whose ancestors had migrated from Spain to Mexico in the 18th century.
+He was born the heir to a huge Mexican fortune, to parents of Basque origin, his father was Juan Antonio de Beístegui and his mother Dolores de Yturbe, both of whose ancestors had migrated from Spain to Mexico in the 18th century.
 The family made its fortune there in silver, agriculture, and real estate but left Mexico after the execution of Emperor Maximilian in 1867.
 Beistegui was born in Paris and travelled under a Spanish diplomatic passport.
 He was brought up in France, Spain and England, and only ever visited Mexico twice, briefly.
 His family members held diplomatic posts representing Mexico in the U.K., France, Spain, and Russia.